pippim/pippim.github.io/programs/mserve.md

 such as [`pulsectl`](https://github.com/mk-fg/python-pulse-control/tree/master/pulsectl)
 that require `git pull` command followed by `cp` command.

-Unfortunately as of {{ site.refreshed }}, dependencies have to be manually installed.
-It is a priority to create an installation script that installs all dependencies automatically.
+As of {{ site.refreshed }}, dependencies have to be manually installed.
+A long term plan is to create an installation script that installs all dependencies automatically.
+In the short term, development has begun to identify installed versions.

 ---